-Professor (PhD), Department of Graduate and Undergraduate Studies in Education
+Professor Emeritus (PhD), Department of Educational Studies

 - EDUC 7F20: Core Seminar I: Research, Theories and Issues – Joint PhD in Educational Studies